Prozostrodontia

+It has been suggested that prozostrodontians ancestrally possessed whiskers like those found in most modern mammals, based on the presence of an infraorbital canal similar in morphology to those of modern mammals.

 Prozostrodontia includes tritylodontids, which have traditionally been placed within the more primitive cynodont group Cynognathia as distant mammal relatives.
 It also includes Tritheledontidae, which has long been placed close to mammals.
 Most previous studies considered Tritheledontidae a valid monophyletic grouping, meaning it was a true clade including all the descendants of a single common ancestor, but Liu and Olsen (2010) found Tritheledontidae to be a paraphyletic series of basal prozostrodontians.
 Below is a cladogram from Liu and Olsen (2010) showing the phylogenetic position of Prozostrodontia: